 Overall, I was very pleased with the outcome of Ed’s outfit.
 It was definitely one of my best to date.

 "A lesson without pain is meaningless.
 That's because no one can gain without sacrificing something.
 But by enduring that pain and overcoming it, you shall obtain a powerful, unmatched heart.
 A Fullmetal Heart."

 Ed was a special costume for me.
-“Fullmetal Alchemist” itself was the first manga I ever read and I read it on a car ride home from camp, which caused me to feel carsick, but I didn’t care.
+“Fullmetal Alchemist” itself was the first manga I ever read.
+I remember reading it on a car ride home from camp, which caused me to feel carsick.
+But I didn’t care.
 I was hooked.
 In fact, my first cosplay was Riza Hawkeye, also from the same series.
-While I always had the desire to “go back” to Fullmetal Alchemist, I didn’t have any desire to make a military uniform and didn’t really have the confidence to pull off any other characters, particularly Ed.
-While I loved Ed, I also had a great respect for him and didn’t want to do him or the series a disrespect by making something subpar to his excellence.
+While I always had the desire to “go back” to Fullmetal Alchemist, I didn’t have any desire to make a military uniform.
+Nor did I really have the confidence to pull off any other characters, particularly Ed.
+While I loved Ed, I also had a great respect for him.
+So I didn’t want to do him or the series a disrespect by making something subpar to his excellence.

 That’s where Lostdreamz came into the picture and asked me to cosplay Ed.

-With her encouragement, confidence, and request, I set out to take on the challenge and ended up not only making Ed’s clothes, but his spear and automail as well.
+With her encouragement, confidence, and request, I set out to take on the challenge.
+Not only did I end up making Ed’s clothes, but his spear and automail as well.
 The automail in particular was a good test of patience, but a rewarding one.
-After the process, I felt that I had learned not only skills, but gained a greater amount of respect for the art and craft of cosplay as it really does hold true, everything comes with an equivalent exchange, and cosplay is no exception.
+After the process, I felt that I had learned not only skills.
+But I had also gained a greater amount of respect for the art and craft of cosplay.
+It really does hold true, everything comes with an equivalent exchange, and cosplay is no exception.